-Sure I know, there are quite a couple of versions of this salad and other ingredients are often added such as balsamic vinegar, basil pesto, pine nuts, olives and arugula.
+Sure I know, there are quite a couple of versions of this classic mozzarella and tomato salad and other ingredients are often added such as balsamic vinegar, basil pesto, pine nuts, olives and arugula.
 I like to keep my classic mozzarella and tomato caprese salad very classic, just the basic ingredients.

 How To Serve a Caprese Salad

 We all like a fresh and crisp classic mozzarella and tomato caprese salad for lunch, don’t we.